secretstartups/handbook/support/workflows/account_verification.html.md

 ## GitLab Team Members

-If the user is a GitLab employee, have them contact IT Ops.
+If the user is a GitLab team member, have them contact IT Ops.

 ## Self Service 2FA Removal